-Completed 2018 ABP Qualifying Examination Application Form, ABP Qualifying Exam Attestation Form, and ABP Qualifying Exam Credentials Form, along with the Examination Fee of $450.00 must be received by the application deadline of June 15, 2018.
+Completed ABP Qualifying Examination Application Form, ABP Qualifying Exam Attestation Form, and ABP Qualifying Exam Credentials Form, along with the non-refundable Examination Fee of $850.00 must be received by the application deadline of June 15th.
 As part of the application evidence of completion of an ADA accredited program in Periodontics must be submitted with the application.
 This consists of a copy of the candidate's certificate or an official letter signed by the Program Director and Dean (or equivalent administrative officer) that specifies "successful completion of an educational program in Periodontology, which is accredited by the Commission on Dental Accreditation.
 Candidates unable to obtain verification of successful completion of their program due to research requirements (M.S., M.S.D.) or clinical requirements must have their Program Director submit the following statement with the Program Director's signature, "It is anticipated that Dr. __________ will satisfy all requirements and successfully complete the program in Periodontics prior to the ABP Qualifying Examination".
 Under these circumstances candidates will be permitted to take the ABP Qualifying Examination and receive their results.
 However, candidates must submit evidence of successful completion of their program (certificate or letter stating they HAVE successfully completed their program signed by BOTH the Program Director and the Dean, (or equivalent administrative officer), before applying for and taking the Oral Examination.
 Acceptance of submitted documentation is at the sole discretion of the Board.

 The ABP Qualifying Examination is a one-day (5 hour seat time) examination offered on two days at Pearson Vue regional testing centers.
 The American Board of Periodontology (ABP) will attempt administration of the Qualifying Examination as scheduled.
 Should the ABP cancel the Qualifying Examination or be prevented from appropriately administering the examination at the appointed time and location, the ABP will not be responsible for any expense of the candidate in connection with the Qualifying Examination and any substitute Qualifying Examination.
 Perspective candidates are encouraged to download and review the ABP Guidelines for Certification.